lsst-dmsst/demo-lsst-uk-2016/README.md

 * ProcessCcd -- Using the LSST stack to process one DECam image to obtain a calibrated image and a catalog of detected objects.

+Slides for the talk "Getting Started with LSST" by Jonathan Sick are available at https://doi.org/10.5281/zenodo.200418.